 After searching, click “Import” to import them as ideas on your Parking Lot.
 This will include the title and description fields and create a link to the epic or story in Azure DevOps.
-You can drag and drop these ideas from your Parking Lot, and click "Move" to move these Bars directly onto your roadmap.
+You can select these ideas from your Parking Lot, and click "Move" to move these Bars directly onto your roadmap.

 Linking Bars or Containers

 - Click on a Bar or Container to open up the details page

 - Select Add a Link > Azure DevOps

 - Choose the appropriate project from the dropdown